 Qscan will take reasonable steps to ensure that your personal information is accurate, up-to-date and complete.
 This will include:

-If you need to correct or update your information please do so by calling, emailing or visiting us as soon as possible.
+If you need to correct or update your information, please contact the Quality Coordinator as soon as possible.
 It is suggested that you:

-Qscan iQ and Inteleviewer are secure web-based password protected portals which allow referring medical practitioners, specialists or allied health professionals to access images and reports prepared by Qscan.
+Qscan IQ, Inteleviewer and Medinexus are secure web-based password protected portals which allow referring medical practitioners, specialists or allied health professionals to access images and reports prepared by Qscan.

 Our systems track, record and store all access activities on every patient file.
 Qscan frequently monitors the use of this service and takes all reasonable steps to ensure that the system is being used appropriately for its intended purpose.

-If you have a complaint about your privacy, you can contact our privacy officer in one of the ways listed in the ‘Contacting Qscan’ section below.
-Qscan will investigate your complaint and will endeavor to provide you with a response as soon as possible.
+If you have a complaint about your privacy, you can contact our Quality Coordinator directly.
+Qscan will investigate your complaint and will endeavour to provide you with a response as soon as possible.